openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/13_modules.rst

     frontend_status: Done

-Import directives make entities exported from other compilation units (see also :ref:`Declaration Modules`) avaialble for use in the current compilation unit by using different binding forms.
+Import directives make entities exported from other compilation units (see also :ref:`Declaration Modules`) available for use in the current compilation unit by using different binding forms.

 An import declaration has the following two parts: